 Line 2f.
-NET OPERATING LOSS DEDUCTION CARRYOVER: If you have a net operating loss for tax years ending in 2001 or later that was carried back for federal purposes, but added back to income under §§ 5200-A(1)(H) or 5200-A(1)(M), you are allowed a deduction on this line equal to the amount of the income addition required for Maine income tax purposes.
+NET OPERATING LOSS RECAPTURE: (attach Schedule NOL): If the entity has a net operating loss for a tax year ending in 2001 or later that was carried back for federal purposes, but added back to income under §§ 5200-A(1)(H) or 5200-A(1)(M), a deduction is allowed on this line equal to the amount of the income addition required for Maine income tax purposes.
 The deduction must be within the allowable NOL carryforward period plus the number of years the carryforward was denied under §§ 5200-A(2)(H)(5) or 5200-A(2)(L)(5).
-The deduction cannot reduce Maine taxable income to less than zero and must not have been previously used as a modification.
+The deduction cannot reduce Maine taxable income to less than zero and must not have been previously used as a subtraction modification.

-If you have a net operating loss carryforward that was limited under § 5200-A(1)(U) for tax years beginning in 2008 or denied under § 5200-A(1)(V) for tax years beginning in 2009 through 2011, you are allowed a deduction on this line equal to the amount of the income addition required for Maine income tax purposes.
+If the entity has a net operating loss carryforward that was limited under § 5200-A(1)(U) for the tax year beginning in 2008 or denied under § 5200-A(1)(V) for tax years beginning in 2009 through 2011, a deduction is allowed on this line equal to the amount of the income addition required for Maine income tax purposes.
 The deduction must be within the allowable NOL carryforward period plus the number of years the carryforward was limited or denied under §§ 5200-A(1)(U) or 5200-A(1)(V) and 5200-A(2)(T).
-The deduction cannot reduce Maine taxable income to less than zero and must not have been previously used as a modification.
+The deduction cannot reduce Maine taxable income to less than zero and must not have been previously used as a subtraction modification.